Istanbul Metro

 The Istanbul Metro (İstanbul metrosu) is a rapid transit railway network that serves the city of Istanbul, Turkey.
-Apart from the M11 line, it is operated by Metro Istanbul, a public enterprise controlled by the Istanbul Metropolitan Municipality.
-The oldest section of the metro is the M1 line, which opened in 1989; the system now includes 133 stations in service, with 83 more under construction and 1 station reserved.
+Apart from the M11 line, which is operated by TCDD Taşımacılık, the system is operated by Metro Istanbul, a public enterprise controlled by the Istanbul Metropolitan Municipality.
+The oldest section of the metro is the M1 line, which opened on 3 September 1989.
+As of 2024, the system now includes 160 stations in service, with 36 more under construction.
+With 243.3 kilometers, Istanbul has the 21st longest metro system in the world and the 4th longest in Europe as of 2024.

 The system consists of eleven lines: the lines designated M1A, M1B, M2, M3, M6, M7, M9 and M11 are on the European side of the Bosporus, while lines M4, M5 and M8 are on the Asian side.
-Due to Istanbul's unique and difficult geography and the fact that the city is divided by the very deep Bosporus strait, the European and Asian metro networks do not connect directly.
-The two parts of the city are linked through the Marmaray commuter rail system, which is connected to the metro in several places.
-Three metro lines are under construction on the Asian side: M10 (Pendik Merkez-Fevzi Çakmak), M12 (60.
-Yıl Parkı-Kazım Karabekir) and the M14 (Altunizade-Kazım Karabekir).
-Additionaly, extension works on the M1B, M3, M7, M9 and M11 lines (on the European side) and the M4 and M5 lines (on the Asian side) are underway.
+Due to Istanbul's unique geography and the depth of the Bosporus strait which divides the city, the European and Asian metro networks do not connect directly.
+The two parts of the city are linked through the Marmaray commuter rail line, which is connected to the metro in several places.
+Four metro lines are under construction on the Asian side: M10 (Pendik Merkez–Fevzi Çakmak), M12 (60.
+Yıl Parkı–Kazım Karabekir), M13 (Emek–Yenidoğan) and M14 (Altunizade–Bosna Bulvarı).
+Additionally, extension works on the M7 and M11 lines (on the European side) and the M4 and M5 lines (on the Asian side) are underway.

-In addition to the Marmaray commuter rail, the metro connects to the F1, Tünel (F2) and F4 funicular lines and with the network of the Istanbul Tram.
+In addition to the Marmaray commuter rail, the metro connects to the F1, Tünel (F2), F3 and F4 funicular lines and with the network of the Istanbul Tram, Metrobüs and the cable cars.

 History

 The oldest underground urban rail line in Istanbul is the Tünel, which entered service on 17 January 1875.
-It is the world's second-oldest underground urban rail line after the London Underground which was built in 1863, and the first underground urban rail line in continental Europe.
+It is the world's second-oldest underground urban rail line after the London Underground which was built in 1863, and the first underground urban rail line in continental Europe, however this is not recognised as the opening of the metro due to the line being Funicular.

 The first master plan for a full metro network in Istanbul, titled Avant Projet d'un Métropolitain à Constantinople and conceived by the French engineer L. Guerby, dates to 10 January 1912.
 The plan comprised a total of 24 stations between the Topkapı and Şişli districts and included a connection through the Golden Horn.
 Each station would have a 75 m platform next to the rail line, while the distance between stations varied from 220 to 975 m.
 The blueprints of the project, which was never realized, are today displayed at the Istanbul Technical University Museum.